Azure/bicep-registry-modules/avm/res/service-bus/namespace/README.md

 </details>
 <p>

-### Example 5: _Using large parameter set_
+### Example 5: _WAF-aligned_

-This instance deploys the module with most of its features enabled.
+This instance deploys the module in alignment with the best-practices of the Well-Architected Framework.

 <details>